garbo-succus/r3f-control-kit/README.md

 ## Status: Alpha

-This library is currently awaiting feedback.
+This library is brand new and currently awaiting feedback.
-Please DM me (neftaly) on the Poimandres discord with any comments or questions.
+Please DM me (neftaly) on the Poimandres discord with any comments, questions, or encouragement.

 - Incomplete types
 - No tests
-- No gestures
+- No gestures <./examples/EXAMPLE-WIP-multitouch-gestures.md>
-- These exports will probably be renamed:
+- These functions will be renamed:
   - `normalizeCoords`
+  - `getScreenXY`
+- These functions will have their signature (args, arg order) changed
+  - `getScreenXY`
 - Major API changes not expected

 ## Rationale